Justin Bieber and my trans masculinity

 Why do you care about him so much?
 Why do you even want to look like him?

 I pushed my gender further into secrecy and pulled my mask further up until it touched my shell.
-The masculine lesbians pushed him out of the discourse for being too feminine.
+Some masculine lesbians pushed him out of the discourse for being too feminine.

 I couldn’t understand why Justin Bieber’s gender expression was always coined as unbearable half-assed femininity; never a romantically full masculinity.